Middle-earth: Shadow of Mordor: Release

-In August 2013 an artist mentioned that Monolith Productions was working on a AAA title separate from Guardians of Middle-earth, and on November 12 its title was announced.
+In August 2013 an artist mentioned that Monolith Productions was working on a AAA title separate from Guardians of Middle-earth.
+The game was officially unveiled on November 12.
 Although the game was originally scheduled for release on October 7, 2014, according to Warner Bros. its release was moved up to September 30 in North America and October 3 in the United Kingdom due to "fans' excitement".
 The PlayStation 3 and Xbox 360 versions were released on November 18 in North America and November 21 in Europe.
+Monolith focused on developing the game's PlayStation 4 and Xbox One versions, with development of the PlayStation 3 and Xbox 360 versions outsourced to Behaviour Interactive.
+Although the gameplay and story are unchanged in the PlayStation 3 and Xbox 360 ports, some features (such as the Nemesis system) are less complex than the PlayStation 4 and Xbox One versions.
+According to the game's developer, the Nemesis system was too large for older consoles.

 On December 16, 2014, the downloadable content (DLC) Lord of the Hunt was released.
 Its storyline revolved around Torvin, and it included new runes, skins and bosses.
 Lord of the Hunt received mixed reviews from critics.
 The final DLC for Shadow of Mordor, titled The Bright Lord, is set 3,000 years before the main campaign and allows players to control Talion's companion, Celebrimbor.
 It adds a chapter to Shadow of Mordor in which players can complete ten more missions and fight Sauron.
 The content was released on February 24, 2015, for PlayStation 4, Windows, and Xbox One.
 A Game of the Year edition with DLC was announced on April 29, 2015, and released on May 5 for PlayStation 4, Windows, and Xbox One.
 A special edition, with in-game items and a steelbook, was introduced on August 1.

 Shadow of Mordor's online servers were shuttered on January 12, 2021, and a final update for the game removed some features that were tied to this, including the game's Vendetta system and leaderboards.
 However, in-game achievements tied to these elements were modified to still be achievable or were awarded automatically to players after starting the game following the update.

 Warner Bros. patented the Nemesis system with the United States Patent & Trademark Office granting the patent in February 2021.